Moneyfarm pension review – are they the best pension choice?

 In order to provide an independent Moneyfarm pension review, I not only registered for an account online but have also visited their offices to see how their Chief Investment Officer and his team invest clients' money.
 As one of the most widely quoted investment experts in the national press this was always going to be a key consideration of mine when reviewing Moneyfarm's pension product.

-I also want to make you aware that because I feel the Moneyfarm pension may be attractive to many people I therefore secured an exclusive offer for MoneytotheMasses.com readers that means Moneyfarm will reimburse the exit fees and dealing charges charged by your existing pension provider if you transfer your pension to them.
+I also want to make you aware that because I feel the Moneyfarm pension may be attractive to many people I therefore secured an exclusive offer for MoneytotheMasses.com readers that means Moneyfarm will give you a free bonus of up to £100 when you sign-up for a Moneyfarm pension, or transfer an existing pension to them.
 In the interests of transparency, I receive a small fee from Moneyfarm if you utilise the offer.
 However editorial independence is paramount to MoneytotheMasses.com and in no way is this review or my views ever influenced by 3rd parties.
 I have included a link to Moneyfarm at the foot of this article which you can use and MoneytotheMasses.com will not receive any payment from your referral.

 How does a Moneyfarm pension work?

 Moneyfarm builds and manages a pension portfolio for you that aims to meet your retirement goals.
 The product is a target date pension, which means your portfolio is regularly rebalanced by Moneyfarm to maximise your investments and track of your financial goals based on your chosen retirement date and risk attitude.

 Each Moneyfarm pension is created by offering online regulated investment advice and a discretionary management service.
 Rather than having to make time on the phone or to visit a financial adviser in their offices, the whole Moneyfarm process is managed online.